shilpa0208/RecipieHook/README.md

 # RecipieHook

 This project is developed to showcase my cooking hobby.
-It displays some of my favorite recipes with a small description, image and cuisine.
+It is aimed to display some of my favorite recipes with a small description, image and cuisine they belong to.
+It is still actively developed.

 Coming up:
  - Ingredients used